 They say that a lifetime in Kyoto is not enough to explore the thousands of shrines and temples that it can offer.
 Since we only had one week in Japan, our time in Kyoto was limited, we spent only one day in Kyoto.
 If you have more time, check out the best of Kyoto in 2 days.
 If you can only have one day in Kyoto, you can still enjoy this cultural capital of Japan.
+If you are planning a trip to Japan, there are also several great Discover Japan tours available.

 First and foremost, you need to start your day early.
 Since you only have one day in Kyoto, you need to make most of your time by starting early.
 Our first stop is the famous Fushimi Inari Taisha where you’ll see thousands of vermillion torii gates.